Saranya81/DogHub/README.md

 Guaranteed to work.
 Find the love of your dog's life or your money back.

 "I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
+I've found the hottest Corgi on DogHub.
 Woof."
-Pebbles, New York
+Pebbles, Vadalur

 A Plan for Every Dog's Needs
 Simple and affordable price plans for you and your dog.